Thrust-specific fuel consumption

 Thrust-specific fuel consumption (TSFC) is the fuel efficiency of an engine design with respect to thrust output.
 TSFC may also be thought of as fuel consumption (grams/second) per unit of thrust (newtons, or N), hence thrust-specific.
 This figure is inversely proportional to specific impulse, which is the amount of thrust produced per unit fuel consumed.

 TSFC or SFC for thrust engines (e.g. turbojets, turbofans, ramjets, rockets, etc.) is the mass of fuel needed to provide the net thrust for a given period e.g. lb/(h·lbf) (pounds of fuel per hour-pound of thrust) or g/(s·kN) (grams of fuel per second-kilonewton).
 Mass of fuel is used, rather than volume (gallons or litres) for the fuel measure, since it is independent of temperature.

 Specific fuel consumption of air-breathing jet engines at their maximum efficiency is more or less proportional to exhaust speed.
 The fuel consumption per mile or per kilometre is a more appropriate comparison for aircraft that travel at very different speeds.
-There also exists power-specific fuel consumption, which equals the thrust-specific fuel consumption divided by speed.
-It can have units of pounds per hour per horsepower.
+Power-specific fuel consumption, the thrust-specific fuel consumption divided by speed, can have units of pounds per hour per horsepower.